YuZaGa/YuZaGa/README.md

 - :writing_hand: Writing blogs on  **[Medium](https://medium.com/@)**
 - :e-mail: Ask me about anything ; **[yumangr@gmail.com](yumangr@gmail.com)**

-- 🔭 I’m currently working on a Anniversary Reminder App.
+- 🔭 I’m currently working on a an Anniversary Reminder App.
 - 📚 What do I believe in?
 Debugging life,bits and bytes.
 - 🌱 I’m currently learning to manage my time, and be productive.
 - ⚡ Fun fact: I love Cats 🐱